money-god/auction-keeper/README.md

 `--max-auctions NUMBER` a
    Limit the number of bidding models created to handle active auctions.

+   **NOTE**: If using the Infura free-tier and you wish to stay under the 100k requests/day quota, `--block-check-interval <integer>, default:1`
+   How often tocheck for new blocks

+`--bid-check-interval <integer>, default 4`
+    How often to check model process for new bid

+Note: To use Infura free-tier and stay under the 100k requests/day quota, `--block-check-interval` must be greater than `10` and `--bid-check-interval must be greater than 180`.
+However, this will make your keeper slower in responding to collateral auctions.

  Both switches help reduce the number of _requests_ (not just transactions) made to the node.